-Required units Year 11 Course Internal Year 12 Course Internal There will be three assessment tasks; minimum weighting of 20% and maximumweighting of 40%.
-There will be a maximum of four assessment tasks; minimum weighting of 10% and maximumof 40%.
+Year 11 Course Internal Year 12 Course Internal There will be three assessment tasks; minimum weighting of 20% and maximum weighting of 40%.
 There will be one formal examination.
 One task must be a collection of classwork demonstrating student learning across the modules studied with a minimum weighting of30%.
 One task must be a multimodal presentation enabling students to apply their knowledge, understanding and skills to at least one real world scenario using a range of modes.
+There will be a maximum of four assessment tasks; minimum weighting of 10% and maximum of 40%.
 There will be one formal examination with a weighting of 20%.
 One task must be a collection of classwork demonstrating student learning across the modules studied with a minimum weighting of30%.
-Assessment of the Common Module mustinclude one related text
+Assessment of the Common Module must include one related text